Sdcrouse/CSS-Flexbox-Code-Along/README.md

 to code along using the provided `index.html` and `index.css` files.
 You can test out your page by either running `httpserver` if you are using the in-browser Learn IDE, or by right clicking the `index.html` in Finder and opening it in a browser.
+If you are using a local environment with Windows, you can open the file with `explorer.exe index.html`.

 ## Objectives
 1. Setting up a Flex Container